Eyewa/eyewa-go-lib/tracing/README.md

 This package configures open telemetry as the global trace provider.
 It configures the location of where all traces end up using the `TRACE_COLLECTOR_ENDPOINT`.
 A user of this package is able to view traces on Grafana Tempo.

+### Note

+Due to the Open Telemetry trace API and SDK currently on v1.0.0-rc.1, there will be breaking changes which would require refactoring of the trace pkg internals.

 </br>

 ## How To Use